-Children are not the only ones who can benefit from vision therapy.
+Absolutely!
+Children are not the only one who can benefit from vision therapy.
 The same vision conditions that can affect school performance, if not treated properly, can continue into adulthood.
 Eye teaming, tracking, and focusing disorders are causes for everyday symptoms while at work or trying to complete daily tasks.
 Common symptoms adults experience are:

 - Eye Strain or fatigue with close work